 I am known for providing clients with clear, pragmatic and responsive advice to assist them in navigating Australia’s competition and consumer laws to ensure they achieve their objectives and manage risk.
-I have deep expertise in complex competition issues in domestic and global M&A transactions, both through the Australian Competition and Consumer Commission's (ACCC) informal clearance process and in merger authorisation applications and associated litigation before the Australian Competition Tribunal and Federal Court.
+I have deep expertise in complex competition issues in domestic and global M&A transactions, both through the Australian Competition and Consumer Commission's (ACCC) informal clearance process and in merger authorisation applications and associated litigation before the Australian Competition Tribunal and Federal Court, and collaborate with MinterEllison’s foreign investment team to advise on and secure the necessary suite of regulatory approvals for global and multi-jurisdictional transactions.

 - CrownBet in contesting Tabcorp’s $11 billion bid for Tatts, which was the most complex, contested, controversial and high profile merger clearance matter in Australia for the last decade.

 - Toll Holdings in relation to the sale of its coastal shipping business in FNQ and the NT to Sea Swift, associated merger authorisation proceedings in the Tribunal which resulted in a comprehensive judgment by the Tribunal in favour of the merger parties.

 - Warrnambool Cheese & Butter in relation to Murray Goulburn’s bid for WCB and associated merger authorisation proceedings in the Tribunal.

 - Carter Holt Harvey / Rank Group's in relation to its strategic divestment of two particleboard board operations to Borg Panels, sawmill and export woodchip operations to OneFortyOne Plantations, and four sawmills to AKD Softwoods, among other disposals.